AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

  **Challenge**
 ```
- Open notes.txt in text editor and add commands that you need to execute in order to:
+ Open notes.txt in text editor and record commands that you need to execute in order to:
  1. turn a new folder into git repository,
  2. track changes to a file with Git.
  Save your changes and commit your changes with Git.
 You can use "added git commands" as your commit message